zzybluebell/tp/docs/UserGuide.md

 ### 5. Listing out a certain number of members : `list -mem/`

-Lists out a certain number of members.
+List out a certain number of members.

 Format: `list -mem/`